The Best Summer Road Trips for Seafood Lovers

 Boston, MA – The Whitney Hotel

 Experience Beacon Hill charm with a seafood-forward twist at Peregrine inside The Whitney Hotel.
-This bright, European coastal-inspired spot focuses on fresh, seasonal ingredients from land and sea.
-Start with tuna crudo with fennel, preserved lemon, and bottarga, or bang island mussels in smoked paprika escabeche.
-For mains, try the chatham bay cod with leeks and artichoke relish or the house favorite spaghetti chitarra with guanciale and pecorino.
+This bright, coastal Mediterranean-inspired spot focuses on fresh, seasonal ingredients from land and sea.
+Start with tuna crudo with fennel, preserved lemon, and bottarga, or Bang Island mussels in smoked paprika escabeche.
+For mains, try the Chatham Bay cod with leeks and artichoke relish or the house favorite spaghetti chitarra with guanciale and pecorino.
 Don’t miss the sweet finish with chocolate basque cheesecake or lemon-olive oil cake.

 Pairs well with: A leisurely walk along historic Charles Street, lined with boutiques and cafés.